AlibabaPAI/llumnix/README.md

 ## Getting Started

+Llumnix provides two entrypoints `api_server` and `serve` for deploying Llumnix.
+The `api_server` entrypoint provides a compatible deployment method with the default single-instance vLLM.
+By contrast, using the `serve` entrypoint, user can easily deploy Llumnix via Ray job submission API.

 If you are already utilizing vLLM for multi-instance LLM serving deployments, simply replace the vLLM serving deployment command `python -m entrypoints.vllm.api_server ...` for each instance with the command provided below:
 ```
 python -m llumnix.entrypoints.vllm.api_server \